cprice-ping/Postman-Personal/README.md

 Those posted here are not all in a finished state - but could be used to start working with Ping Identity APIs.

-Many of these are being used to Train \ Attack the API endpoints protected by PingIntelligence - they are designed to be self-contained in Postman Collection Runner iterations.
+Several of these are being used to Train \ Attack the API endpoints protected by PingIntelligence - they are designed to be self-contained in Postman Collection Runner iterations.
 Collections used in this way will have a "Training" and "Attack" Folder in them.

+*Note:* These collections are using Dev-quality services - none of the data on them is real, nor should there be any expectation that the locations \ creds referenced in these collections will remain valid.

 ## Collection - Consent API